 - Parents are not required to stay, but are very welcome.
 Anybody that stays must pay the registration fee.

-- Everyone must register (below, when active) via EventBrite.
+- Everyone must register (below) via EventBrite.
 DO NOT PAY THE SIMON KENTON COUNCIL or the HEARTLAND OF OHIO COUNCIL, YOU WILL GET TO PAY AGAIN IF YOU DO.
 The cost is $5 per person.

 - Airplanes are very expensive and donated by companies and volunteers for your learning experience.
 You will be told when it is OK to touch an airplane, otherwise it is NOT OK.
 You are reflecting on your troop when you disobey this simple rule.
 Boy Scouts that violate this rule will result in THEIR ENTIRE TROOP'S PARTICIPANTS forfeiting their blue cards for the day and returning at a future date to complete the requirements.